ntut-xuan/FastShop/README.md

 docker run -it fastshop
 ```

-You can use VSCode-remote-plugin to connect to docker container to develope project.
+You can use VSCode-remote-plugin to connect docker-container to develope project.